“Mention my name and you will definitely cause a riot,” Leigh

 For advocacy orgs that have big salaries and consultation fees, the media must be used as a vehicle to keep that alive.
 Without the exaggerated claim they get no clicks or donations, the organizations can not continue the other work they do, the work that matters, but the media won’t cover.

 Is this a necessary tool in the modern world?
+It has become one.
 It is tragic and will lead to nothing but more tragedy.